 What you need

-low-medium.
-Using a thermometer, bring up to 175 degrees Fahrenheit.
+In a saucepan, slowly heat milk and heavy cream on low-medium.
+Using a thermometer, bring up to 175F.
 Give the milk a stir, so it begins to swirl and slowly add lemon juice at the side of the pan.

 Once the milk forms curds gently pull them from the bottom and sides carefully.
 Add salt (optional).
-Once temperature reaches around 185 degrees, remove from heat and let sit
+Once the temperature reaches around 185F, remove from heat and let sit

 Strain & Dry

 You will yield about 3 cups of finished ricotta cheese.
-Place in a quart container with lid and store in the refrigerator for up to 4 days.
+Place in a quart container with a lid and store in the refrigerator for up to 4 days.